rsm-gh/servutils/README.md

-> /!\ If you don't have a written authorization to visualize or use this content, you must close and erase it. /!\
+Copyright (C) Rafael Senties Martinelli.
+All Rights Reserved.

-Installation:
+**A written authorization is necessary if visualizing or using this software.**

 ```
 cd /usr/lib/python3/dist-packages/